StaszekM/Klemens/README.md

 # Klemens
+*AKA: Clément, Clemens*

-The first AI assistant that truly assists you 🤖
+The first Polish AI assistant that truly assists you 🤖